Today we are talking about a subject that is dear to many people's hearts and super easy to do.. Pastrami.

 - Provolone or swiss cheese, slices (two per sandwich)

-Pastrami in it's most basic form is simply a process by which turkey or beef is spiced, brined, smoked and sometimes steamed for maximum tenderness.
+Pastrami in it's most basic form is simply a process by which turkey or beef is spiced, brined, smoked and often steamed for maximum tenderness.
 The resulting product is normally placed on some type of rye bread with slaw or sauerkraut and provolone cheese.

 There are many variations and ways that pastrami is made and served in the United States and abroad but my favorite is the traditional smoked corn beef brisket served on Jewish rye bread with rinsed sauerkraut and thousand island dressing.. can you say delicious!!?